oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     {"objectId":"H1O3VQd40J","createdAt":"2023-03-13T16:35:46.369Z","sessionToken":"r:59f90218ffb3c0963a20423a4dc92001"}
     ```

-   Note the `objectId` in the response (yours will be different) and then create some accounts with that objectId and some iniital balance by running these SQL statements in the SQL Worksheet or SQLcl.  **Note**: You learned how to get access to SQL Worksheet in the previous lab **Explore the Backend Platform** in Task 2.
+   Note the `objectId` in the response (yours will be different) and then create some accounts with that objectId and some initial balance by running these SQL statements in the SQL Worksheet or SQLcl.  **Note**: You learned how to get access to SQL Worksheet in the previous lab **Explore the Backend Platform** in Task 2.

    Make sure you update the `customer_id` to match the `objectId` from the output of the last command, as shown here:

     ```sql
     <copy>